ANALYSIS-Changing of guard at top German court signals de-escalation for ECB

 In its ruling last month, the Constitutional Court gave the ECB three months to justify bond purchases under its flagship stimulus programme or lose the Bundesbank as a participant, raising questions about the future of the euro.

-A key change will be a new judge joining a bench widely seen to have a narrow Eurosceptic majority: Astrid Wallrabenstein, who was nominated by the pro-European Greens and has suggested there should be a thaw in relations with the European Court of Justice (ECJ), which cleared the ECB's plan.
+A key change is a new judge appointed to a bench widely seen to have a narrow Eurosceptic majority: Astrid Wallrabenstein, who was nominated by the pro-European Greens and has suggested there should be a thaw in relations with the European Court of Justice (ECJ), which cleared the ECB's plan.

-She will take the place on the bench vacated by Andreas Vosskuhle, president of the court whose term has expired and is leaving.
-His role as president will go to Stephan Harbarth, a conservative lawmaker from 2009-2018.
+She takes the place on the bench vacated by Andreas Vosskuhle, president of the court whose term has expired and is leaving.
+His role as president goes to Stephan Harbarth, a conservative lawmaker from 2009-2018.

 "She is a lot more Europe-friendly than Vosskuhle," said the first source, a constitutional law professor who is well connected at the court and knows Wallrabenstein.
 "So my forecast is that in future, such decisions like that on the ECB will no longer be taken."